Mitch Osmond

-Mitch Osmond (born 11 March 1994) is an Australian soccer player who plays as a defender for Forward Madison FC in USL League One.
+Mitch Osmond (born 11 March 1994) is an Australian former soccer player who played as a defender.

 Career

 Osmond began his college soccer at Calumet College of St. Joseph in 2015, before transferring to the University of Rio Grande in 2017.
 While at college, Osmond also appeared for USL PDL side Thunder Bay Chill between 2015 and 2017.

 On 14 January 2019, Osmond was selected 94th overall in the 2019 MLS SuperDraft by Minnesota United.

 On 6 March 2019, Osmond signed for USL Championship side Indy Eleven.

 Osmond made the move to USL Championship side OKC Energy on 17 December 2020, ahead of the club's 2021 season.

 Prior to the 2022 season, Osmond signed with USL League One club Forward Madison FC.

+On 1 May 2026, Osmond announced his retirement through an Instagram post.